-Penalty: 5 year probation, billing monitor (if financial crime) (4), therapy (7), CPSE (8), restitution (if appropriate) (9), community service (14), and standard terms and conditions (15-2930).
+Penalty: Revocation stayed, 5 year probation, billing monitor (if financial crime) (4), therapy (7), CPSE (8), restitution (if appropriate) (9), community service (14), and standard terms and conditions (15-2930).

-2960(b) USE OF CONTROLLED SUBSTANCE OR ALCOHOL IN A DANGEROUS MANNER
+2960(b) USE OF CONTROLLED SUBSTANCE OR ALCOHOL IN A DANGEROUS MANNER substantial harm to patient(s).

-MAXIMUM: Abuse of alcohol or a controlled substance resulting in substantial harm to patient(s).
+MAXIMUM: Abuse of alcohol or a controlled substance resulting in that ability to safely render psychological services is impaired.

-MINIMUM: Abuse of alcohol or a controlled substance to the extent that ability to safely render psychological services is impaired.
+MINIMUM: Abuse of alcohol or a controlled substance to the extent

+Penalty:

-Penalty: 5 year probation, physical examination (if appropriate) (3), practice monitor (4), psychological evaluation and ongoing therapy (if appropriate) (2) and (7), clinical diagnostic evaluation (10), participation in an alcohol/drug abuse treatment program (1011) and continuing therapy with a psychologist trained in substance abuse treatment ongoing support group (1112), abstain from all non-prescribed, controlled drugs and alcohol/biological fluid and specimen testing (1213), and standard terms and conditions (15-2930).
+Revocation stayed, 5 year probation, physical examination (if appropriate) (3), practice monitor (4), psychological evaluation and ongoing therapy (if appropriate) (2) and (7), clinical diagnostic evaluation (10), participation in an alcohol/drug abuse treatment program (1011) and continuing therapy with a psychologist trained in substance abuse treatment ongoing support group (1112), abstain from all nonprescribed, controlled drugs and alcohol/biological fluid and specimen testing (1213), and standard terms and conditions (15-2930).